opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

     ```

     > NOTE: If you upgrade in the future, you must ensure that the version of your external Knowledge Discovery License Server matches the version of your containers.

+1. Starting from Knowledge Discovery 25.2, you can now select between NiFi 1 or NiFi 2 images.
+Edit the file `basic-idol/docker-compose.yml` to select your preferred version:

+    ```diff
+    idol-nifi:
+    - image: ${IDOL_REGISTRY}/nifi-minimal:${IDOL_SERVER_VERSION} # choose nifi-minimal or nifi-full
+    + image: ${IDOL_REGISTRY}/nifi-ver2-minimal:${IDOL_SERVER_VERSION} # choose nifi-ver{1,2}-{minimal,full}
+    ```

+    > NOTE: To continue using NiFi 1, you must change the image name from `nifi-minimal` to `nifi-ver1-minimal`.
+See the [documentation](https://www.microfocus.com/documentation/idol/knowledge-discovery-25.2/IDOLServer_25.2_Documentation/Guides/html/gettingstarted/Content/Install_Run_IDOL/Containers/Docker/AvailableContainers.htm) for a full list of available containers.

 ### Deploy